koen-47/COLUMBUS/README.md

 ### Displaying the results

-Running either of the following commands to display the results for the puzzle and model analysis, respectively.
-This will display the tables from the thesis.
+A few files also analyze [model performance](./results/analysis/AnalysisReport.py) and the [benchmark](./results/benchmark/PuzzleAnalysisReport.py).
+Run either of the following commands to display the results for the puzzle and model analysis, respectively.
+This will display the tables from the paper.

 ```python
 python main.py --show-analysis puzzles